My 2015 reading list

 - I needed to work on my learning skills.
 This was an outstanding book to rethink how you think and learn.

-- 7 Habits of Highly Effective People by Stephen R Covey
+- The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by Stephen R Covey

 - This book teaches life lessons on how to get the most out of your business and personal relationships.